Meli4n/Meli4n/README.md

 ## About Me👨‍💻
 *   🌍  I'm based in İstanbul
 *   ✉️  How to reach me [mel1andevelop@gmail.com](mailto:mel1andevelop@gmail.com)
-*   🧠  I'm learning unitiy, blender and C#
+*   🧠  I'm learning unitiy C# and unitiy